Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Does ESG software replace a consultancy?

-Not always, but it drastically reduces the need for external intervention.
+Not always, but it notably reduces the need for external intervention.

 Which standard should I follow for reporting?